mimilabs/mimi-pdf-services/README.md

 We will manage all the hairy details and groundwork for you.
 If you chose this path, you can go to the next section on how to use the engine.

+Please check out the [tests/test_with_server.py](test/test_with_server.py) script to learn about how to use all the end points.
+Also, don't forget to checkout the dommentations at [https://pdfservices.mimilabs.org/docs](https://pdfservices.mimilabs.org/docs).

 However, if you want more freedom, you can choose the latter path - using it from the source code.
 This section will illustrate how to do the latter.